 A good transport infrastructure is critical but our government spending on transport is still favouring London and the South East.

 Boris Johnson has claimed that the ability to create freeports is a benefit of having left the EU.
 This is not true as we had freeports in the UK whilst we were in the EU.
 And there are currently 80 free zones located across 21 EU member states.

 However, the experience with freeports across Europe has led to the concern that some free zones may be associated with money laundering, tax evasion and tax avoidance.

 The North East and other disadvantaged areas are about to lose a significant stream of funding which came from the EU.
-These are the Regional Development and Social Funds.
-Boris Johnson’s government intend to replace the EU scheme with new initiatives such as the Towns Fund, which will benefit 45 constituencies, 40 of which have at least one Tory MP.
+These are the regional development and social funds.
+Johnson’s government intend to replace the EU scheme with new initiatives such as the towns fund, which will benefit 45 constituencies, 40 of which have at least one Tory MP.
 This has led to the accusation of pork barrel politics.

 In a competition for business relocation based on tax cuts and deregulation, as we would see with freeports, we may all end up as losers.
 This is why, at an international level, the new US President has launched an initiative to curb tax havens and force companies to pay a fairer share of tax.